The Waiting Room Miracle

 We picked her up at a clinic, where she was evaluated for a possible head injury.
 She struck her head on a door and had blurred vision and a headache.
 We talked on the way to the hospital.
 She shared the following story:

 Patty had great plans as a young woman.
 She dreamed of working in law enforcement, so she attended a law enforcement academy.
-In her first job interview she asked about her health.
-She told them she had medical condition that causes forgetfulness and disorientation.
+In her first job interview, she asked about her health.
+She told them she had a medical condition that causes forgetfulness and disorientation.
 She was turned down and advised to look for another career.
 She interviewed with the department of corrections, hoping to be hired as a prison guard but was turned down again because of the condition.

 She changed course and took a job at a bank.
 She soon found a job in management, working there until the banking crisis a few years ago, when she was let go.
 As she got older, she developed more medical problems.
 Friends told her to apply for government assistance because of her disability, but she hated the idea of taking money without working.